cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Personality Insights and Tone Analyzer/README.md

   **Send plain text input and receive basic JSON output**

   This first example passes the plain text file profile.txt to the POST /v3/profile method and requests a JSON response.
-1. Download the sample file profile.txt
+1. Download the sample file [profile.txt](https://raw.githubusercontent.com/cllebrun/cllebrun.github.io/master/labs/3.3%20Lab%20Watson%20-%20Personality%20Insights%20and%20Tone%20Analyzer/profile.txt)

 1. Issue the following command to send the file to the /v3/profile method and request a JSON response.

   a.
 The Content-Type header specifies that the input is plain text, text/plain.
 The charset parameter included with the header identifies the character encoding of the input text.

   b.
-The Accept header specifies application/jsonto indicate that JSON output is requested.
+The Accept header specifies application/json to indicate that JSON output is requested.

   c.
 Replace {apikey} and {url} with your information.

   d.
-Modify {path_to_file} to specify the location of the profile.txtfile.
+Modify {path_to_file} to specify the location of the profile.txt file.

   **Linux version of the command:**
   ```